“A woman is like a tea bag – you can’t tell how strong she is until you put her in hot water.” – Eleanor Roosevelt

 As woman we were created to create, build and give an endless amount of love.
 We are truly capable of extraordinary things but we need to make a choice!
 Stop tearing each other down, stop trying to own all the sunshine, encourage your sisters following or walking on the same road (yes, your so-called competition) embrace your own path and your uniqueness and let others help you when doing this seems impossible.
 Be more loving especially to those not returning the favour and just get together.

 For our next Mamma Collaborative I hope to invite even more mamas, building on current relationships and discovering new ones.
-So keep up to date with when everything goes down and join the sisterhood by following The Mamma Collaborative on Instagram @themammacollaborative.
-You can also subscribe to our mailing list – see the “SIGN UP” button on the right (no spam, I promise – I haven’t even sent out the 1st letter yet – but as soon as I do, I promise to make it worth your while).
+So keep up to date with when everything goes down and join the sisterhood by subscribing to our mailing list – see the “SIGN UP” button on the right / below (no spam, I promise – I haven’t even sent out the 1st letter yet – but as soon as I do, I promise to make it worth your while).
 And comments are always welcome, I LOVE reading and responding to you all.